-Cross Reference Policies: 4.4.1 to 4.4.11, 4.4.14, 4.4.15
+Cross Reference Policies: 4.4.14, 4.4.15

 Council has considered and adopted a wide range of methods to promote the sustainable management of the rural environment including education and advocacy.
 However, in some instances the adverse effects of activities are such that some form of control is needed.
 Rules are the most appropriate option in these situations as they are the only methods that can be readily enforced.